Kevin Boyce: Franklin County Board of Commissioners

 In the March 15, 2016 Democratic primary election, Boyce defeated incumbent Paula Brooks in her bid for re-election to the Franklin County Board of Commissioners, receiving 58% of the vote to Brooks' 42%.
 In an unusual move, the Franklin County Democratic Party endorsed Boyce rather than the incumbent Brooks, in part as a consequence of Brooks' support for county sheriff Zach Scott in his failed effort to oppose Andy Ginther, who received the party's endorsement for mayor of Columbus in the preceding general election.
 Scott was also defeated in the March 2016 primary election in his effort to continue as county sheriff.
 Boyce then defeated his Republican opponent Terry Boyd in the November, 2016 general election.

 On November 3, 2020, Boyce defeated his Republican challenger Andrew Littler to earn a 2nd term on the Franklin County, Ohio Board of Commissioners.
 In the 2024 general election, Boyce ran unopposed for this 3rd term as a commissioner and was reelected.

+Travel to Israel and the Palestinian Territories

+In August 2023, Boyce accompanied his spouse, U.S. Representative Emilia Sykes, on an educational seminar trip to Israel.
+The travel, which took place from August 5 to August 13, 2023, was sponsored and funded by the American Israel Public Affairs Committee (AIPAC) affiliate organization, American Israel Education Foundation (AIEF).
+The itinerary featured meetings and site visits involving foreign affairs, national security, and defense, including specific diplomatic briefings with Prime Minister Benjamin Netanyahu, President Isaac Herzog, and officials from the Ministry of Foreign Affairs and the Israel Defense Forces.

+In February 2025, Boyce accompanied Sykes on a subsequent legislative delegation trip to Israel and the West Bank.
+The travel, which spanned from February 13 to February 21, 2025, was sponsored and funded by the J Street Education Fund.
+The seminar's itinerary focused on regional security, diplomatic leadership, and the impacts of the ongoing conflict in Gaza.
+It also included meetings with Israeli government officials, security experts, Palestinian Authority officials, and civil society leaders in Tel Aviv, Jerusalem, and Ramallah.

+Personal life

+In 1997, Boyce married Crystal Hall and had two children.
+They later separated.
+On September 10, 2022, Boyce married U.S. representative Emilia Sykes at the Akron Art Museum.